ChanthMiao/ghc-wiki-mirror/Unboxed-Tuples-and-Sums-in-GHCi-bytecode.md

 #### Returning a tuple

 Bytecode that returns a tuple first pushes all the tuple fields followed by the appropriate `tuple_info` and `tuple_BCO` onto the stack.
-It then executes the `RETURN_T` instruction, which causes the interpreter to push `stg_ret_t_info` to the top of the stack.
+It then executes the `RETURN_TUPLE` instruction, which causes the interpreter to push `stg_ret_t_info` to the top of the stack.
 The stack then looks as follows:

 ```
 ...